lazorfuzz/liowebrtc/README.md

 `'leftRoom', roomName` - emitted after successfully leaving the current room, ending all peers, and stopping the local screen stream

-`'videoAdded', videoEl, peer` - emitted when a peer stream is added
+`'videoAdded', stream, peer` - emitted when a peer stream is added

-- `videoEl` - the video element associated with the stream that was added
+- `stream` - the MediaStream associated with the peer
 - `peer` - the peer associated with the stream that was added

-`'videoRemoved', videoEl, peer` - emitted when a peer stream is removed
+`'videoRemoved', peer` - emitted when a peer stream is removed

-- `videoEl` - the video element associated with the stream that was removed
 - `peer` - the peer associated with the stream that was removed

 ### Methods